virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### System Quality in Healthcare

-**Methods that test or evaluate technology safety can be integrated into and used to prevent technology-induced errors**[2].
-Quality and safety professionals need to understand how errors propagate across a digital ecosystem of care, when technologies are integrated and interfaced across settings (e.g., from hospital to home)[2].
+**Methods that test or evaluate technology safety can be integrated into and used to prevent technology-induced errors**.
+Quality and safety professionals need to understand how errors propagate across a digital ecosystem of care, when technologies are integrated and interfaced across settings (e.g., from hospital to home).

-Today's learning health system requires an understanding of digital health ecosystems that includes understanding how technologies have and can be used to re-engineer healthcare to remove error-prone processes and how these technologies can contribute to or introduce new types of errors[2].
+Today's learning health system requires an understanding of digital health ecosystems that includes understanding how technologies have and can be used to re-engineer healthcare to remove error-prone processes and how these technologies can contribute to or introduce new types of errors.

 ### Quality Improvement Requirements

-**Quality improvement requires five essential elements for success**[6]:
+**Quality improvement requires five essential elements for success**:
 1. Fostering and sustaining a culture of change and safety
 2. Developing and clarifying an understanding of the problem
 3. Involving key stakeholders